xorbit/LiFePO4wered-Pi/README.md

 Adjusting some of the register values can cause problems such as not being able to turn on the system using the touch button.
-To prevent permanently bricking the LiFePO4wered/Pi, always test your changes thoroughly before writing them to flash.
-If you made a change that makes your LiFePO4wered/Pi not work correctly, and it is not written to flash, you can undo it by unplugging the LiFePO4wered/Pi and removing the LiFePO4 cell from the battery holder for a couple of seconds.
+To prevent permanently bricking the LiFePO4wered device, always test your changes thoroughly before writing them to flash.
+If you made a change that makes your LiFePO4wered/Pi not work correctly, and it is not written to flash, you can undo it by unplugging the LiFePO4wered device and removing the LiFePO4 cell from the battery holder for a couple of seconds.

 The user running the `lifepo4wered-cli` tool needs to have sufficient permissions to access the I2C bus.
 On Raspbian, the `pi` user by default can